 Reflections from the Mobilise Community of Carers

-Many carers in our community have lost someone they love.
+Many carers in the Mobilise community have lost someone they love.
 Almost everyone will have been touched by the death of someone.
 Grieving is never an easy journey but the coronavirus pandemic has meant that many traditional ways of grieving together with others were not available to us.

-Carers in our community have shared their thoughts about grieving in this past year.
+Carers in the community have shared their thoughts about grieving the past couple of years.
 They each have an individual story to tell, perhaps they resonate with our own experiences, perhaps we will learn from them and together with our own individual stories (that might be quite different) we can remember those we have lost.

 Caring for Mum whilst grieving for Dad

 The week after my Dad died unexpectedly in 2018, my mother was diagnosed with Alzheimers.